 To familiarize every student with Git first a Git basic introduction is given.
 This chapter requires you to install GitHub Desktop and create an account at GitHub.com.
 If you have mastered a basic workflow in Git and feel that you want to learn more about Git, this manual also features two chapters going deeper into the Management and Technical uses of Git.

-Department specific tips